What is Project Management

 e) Engaging With Stakeholders

 Comprehending the importance of Project Management is crucial for anyone looking to lead successful projects.
-Let’s delve into the key reasons which make it indispensable:
+Let’s delve into the key reasons that make it indispensable:

 a) Effective Project Management helps keep projects on schedule and within financial constraints, preventing cost overruns and delays.